kecheng55/kecheng/content/authors/admin/_index.md

     url: https://www.ucsf.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the surface of chemistry and biology, where I am deeply passionate about applying innovative chemistry to advance fields such as chemoproteomics, drug discovery, nanomedicine, and theranostics.
-My aim is to provide robust methodologies for mapping biological interactomes, accelerating drug development, and expanding therapeutic opportunities.
+bio: I am a chemical biologist with a strong focus on leveraging organic chemical tools and strategies to drive small-molecule drug discovery and expand therapeutic possibilities.
+My research centers on using chemical groups such as tetrazole, isoxazole, and trioxolane to develop photoaffinity probes for high-throughput screening of novel drug candidates and direct profiling of cellular druggable targets through chemoproteomics.
+I also have extensive experience in designing activatable chemical probes, fluorescent probes, prodrugs, and radioligand agents for targeted cancer treatment.
+Additionally, I am deeply interested in applying small-molecule probes and inorganic nanomaterials to engineer nanomedicines for precise cancer therapeutics.

 # Interests to show in About widget
 interests:
   - Chemical biology
   - Medicinal Chemistry
-  - Nanomaterials
+  - Chemoproteomics
-  - Cancer theranostics
+  - Cancer Theranostics

 # Education to show in About widget